From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 Rig-Veda 1-164-46 and Y.V 32-1 clearly mention that God is “One”.

-Rig Veda declares God is ‘ONE’ and God is Atman, then why believe and worship in place of real God.
+Rig Veda declares God is ‘ONE’ and God is Atman, then why believe and worship in place of the real God.

 There is a clear-cut idea of God in the Vedas, Upanishad and Bhagavad Gita.
 And also there is a clear-cut idea of what not to worship as God in place of real God.

-That is why ISH Upanishads says: ~“By worshipping Gods and Goddesses you will go after death to the world of Gods and Goddesses”.
+That is why the ISH Upanishads says: ~“By worshipping Gods and Goddesses you will go after death to the world of Gods and Goddesses”.
 But will that help you?
-The time you spent there is wasted because if you were not there you could have spent that time moving forward towards Self-knowledge, which is your goal.
+The time you spent there is wasted because if you were not there, you could have spent that time moving forward towards Self-knowledge, which is your goal.
 In the world of Gods and Goddesses, you cannot do that, and thus you go deeper and deeper into darkness.

 It clearly indicates that:-If the human goal is to acquire Self-Knowledge or Brahma Gnana or Atma Gnana then why one has to indulge in rituals and glorifying the conceptual Gods, Goddesses, and gurus to go into deeper darkness.
 Instead spend that time moving forward towards Self-knowledge, which is one’s prime goal.